SpaceTesla/Mivro/README.md

 ---

-1. **Barcode Scan**: Utilizes the `zxing_flutter` library to capture barcode input from the user via the Flutter app.
+1. **Barcode Scan:** Utilizes the `zxing_flutter` library to capture barcode input from the user via the Flutter app.
 The scanned barcode is then sent to the Django server for further processing.

-2. **Text Search**: Accepts text input from the user through the Flutter app for product lookup.
+2. **Text Search:** Accepts text input from the user through the Flutter app for product lookup.
 This input is forwarded to the Django server to query the Firestore database for relevant product information.

-3. **Django Server**: Serves as the central backend server responsible for data cleaning, user authentication, integration with the Gemini API, and interaction with Google Firebase services.
+3. **Django Server:** Serves as the central backend server responsible for data cleaning, user authentication, integration with the Gemini API, and interaction with Google Firebase services.

-4. **OpenFoodFacts API**: Fetches raw, detailed information about products based on barcode or text search inputs.
+4. **OpenFoodFacts API:** Fetches raw, detailed information about products based on barcode or text search inputs.
 This API provides comprehensive ingredient and nutritional data, including metadata such as name, brand, and more.

-5. **Gemini API**: Processes the raw data obtained from the OpenFoodFacts API, categorizing nutrients into positive and negative groups and identifying any health risks associated with the product.
+5. **Gemini API:** Processes the raw data obtained from the OpenFoodFacts API, categorizing nutrients into positive and negative groups and identifying any health risks associated with the product.

-6. **Firestore Database**: Stores processed product information, facilitating quick lookups for both the browser extension and the Flutter app.
+6. **Firestore Database:** Stores processed product information, facilitating quick lookups for both the browser extension and the Flutter app.
 If no barcode is detected, it searches the database for relevant details.

-7. **Flutter App**: Cross-platform mobile application enabling users to scan barcodes for offline shopping, access features such as a recipe chatbot, scan history, and a marketplace for healthy products.
+7. **Flutter App:** Cross-platform mobile application enabling users to scan barcodes for offline shopping, access features such as a recipe chatbot, scan history, and a marketplace for healthy products.

-8. **Browser Extension**: Extends the features of the Flutter app to the user's online shopping experience, allowing barcode scanning, product lookups, and health risk assessments directly within the browser.
+8. **Browser Extension:** Extends the features of the Flutter app to the user's online shopping experience, allowing barcode scanning, product lookups, and health risk assessments directly within the browser.

 ## Getting Started